BreachOpen/Chas-Riley/Projects/Network/sql.md

 ![1st Employee Listed](../../assets/img/network/sql/9.png)<br /><br />

 **Task 6.
 Retrieve all employees not in IT**<br />
 Your team needs to make one more update.
-This update was already made to employee computers in the Information Technology department.
+This update was already made to employee computers in the 'Information Technology' department.
 The team needs information about employees who are not in that department.
 You should use the NOT operator to identify these employees.<br /><br />
 Command I used: <br />
 SELECT * <br />
 FROM employees<br />